checkcheckzz/coding-questions/README.md

 Statement
 ---
 The coding problem comes from interview, discussion from mitbbs and blogs I read.
-Some solutions are NOT my original work.
+Some codes are NOT my original work.
+But I also don't know who write them.

 Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#Local_Variables).

-Total Number (not including the problem in the special topics at last): about 192 (100 done).
+Total Number (not including the problem in the special topics at last): about 200 (105 done).

 Although I try to run every program, bugs may still exist because the test cases are usually not enough.
-Welcome to find the bugs.
+Welcome to find bugs.
 The solution may not be optimal, welcome to give your advice.

 The time complexity is usually the worst time and space complexity does not include stack space.